-EAST ST. LOUIS — An employee is suing AMS Services LLC, a railroad construction company, citing alleged breach of contract for refusing to award him commission he says he earned for driving company revenue.
+EAST ST. LOUIS — An employee is suing a railroad construction company for allegedly refusing to award him commission he says he earned for driving company revenue.

-Aaron Boehmisch filed a complaint on April 17 in the U.S. District Court for the Southern District of Illinois alleging that the defendant failed to comply with their written contract to award commission to plaintiff for gross revenue earned for the company.
+Aaron Boehmisch filed a complaint on April 17 in the U.S. District Court for the Southern District of Illinois against AMS Services LLC, alleging the defendant failed to comply with their written contract to award commission to plaintiff for gross revenue earned for the company.

 U.S. District Court for the Southern District of Illinois case number 3:17-cv-00399